 Bruxism Causes & Treatment Questions and Answers

 If you are suffering from bruxism, and looking for its treatment near Peoria, IL then below are common FAQ’s (frequently asked questions) to help you understand the causes and how to get treatment.
-Contact Koala® Center for Sleep & TMJ Disorders to schedule an appointment if you are seeking treatment.
+Contact Koala® Center For Sleep & TMJ Disorders to schedule an appointment if you are seeking treatment.
 Please call us for more information or book an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 It can be hard to tell if you have bruxism because it can occur while you are asleep.
 Bruxism may also be a case of unconsciously clenching or grinding your teeth during the day.

 Common signs and symptoms of bruxism include: